|When to apply||

 - After uploading/submitting any ‘after-the-fact’ documents that an IRCC officer has requested after the original application has been submitted

-Save the images to a safe and accessible place on your computer, or cloud-based storage.
+Save the images to a safe and accessible place on your computer, or in a cloud-based storage.

 How to take screenshots